aaronthebaron/makeawish/README.md

 #### Alternatives

 Infinite.
 I can think of a billion ways to do this with various pros and cons, many of them are way out bonkers ideas.
-A lot of it would be more around balancing costs in AWS than actual ability to scale process.
+A lot of it would be more around balancing costs in AWS than actual ability to scale processes.

 #### CI/CD